Michael E. Wysession: Education and research

-Wysession earned his B.Sc. from Brown University in 1984 and his Ph.D. at Northwestern University in 1991, and has been on the faculty at Washington University since then.
-His research has focused on using seismic waves to identify the composition and structure of Earth's mantle, with a special focus on the boundary between the mantle and core.
+Wysession earned his B.Sc. from Brown University in 1984 and his Ph.D. in geological sciences at Northwestern University in 1991.
+His doctoral thesis was entitled Diffracted seismic waves and the dynamics of the core-mantle boundary.
+He has been on the faculty at Washington University since then.
+His research has continued to focus on using seismic waves to identify the composition and structure of Earth's mantle, with a special focus on the boundary between the mantle and core.
 In 1996, Wysession created one of the first maps of the structure of Earth's core-mantle boundary, and in 1999, he created the first accurate computer-generated animation of the way seismic waves propagate through Earth's mantle.
 An example of his research was the identification with Jesse Lawrence of the lower mantle Beijing Anomaly.

 Leadership

 Wysession is chair of the National Science Foundation (NSF)-sponsored Earth Science Literacy Initiative, leading a research community-based effort that created a concise document of what all citizens should know about Earth science.
 He has been active for many years with the leadership of IRIS (Incorporated Research Institutions for Seismology), including serving as chair of the Education and Outreach Program, working to advance global awareness of earthquakes and seismology.
 Wysession helped to create the NSF program on Computational Infrastructure for Geodynamics.
 He has been an editor of five scientific journals published by the American Geophysical Union and is currently editor-in-chief of Perspectives of Earth and Space Scientists.